stanford-cs348k/asst2-convlayer/README.md

 In this assignment you will implement optimize the performance of code to evaluate a convolutional layer in a DNN.
 Implementing a conv layer [is easy](http://cs348k.stanford.edu/spring20/lecture/dnneval/slide_024) (we give you the algorithm in Halide in the starter code).
 The challenge is implementing the layer efficiently using the techniques described in class, such as SIMD vector processing, multi-core execution, and efficient blocking for cache locality.

 **You are allowed to use the reference Halide algorithm provided in the codebase verbatim** (see `StudentConvLayerGenerator` in `conv_layer_generators.cpp`).
 However, to improve the performance you will need to write an efficient Halide schedule.
-The starter code uses a naive/default Halide schedule, which corresponds to an evaluate order equivalent to code with loops that look like:
+The starter code uses a naive/default Halide schedule, which corresponds to an evaluation order equivalent to code with loops that look like:

 ```
   // Initialization